 \section{Introduction}

-Large Language Models (LLMs) have shown impressive reasoning and decision-making capabilities in complex tasks like mathematical reasoning and creative writing by processing and generating thoughts based on token-level predictions~\citep{huang2022language,zhang2023planning}.
-However, this approach limits their ability to extend higher-level or multi-perspective reasoning~\citep{huang2022inner}.
-Research on LLM reasoning indicates that implementing structured thought processes significantly enhances their performance in inference and decision-making~\citep{yu2023towards}.
+Large Language Models (LLMs) have shown impressive reasoning and decision-making capabilities in complex tasks like mathematical reasoning and creative writing by processing and generating thoughts based on token-level predictions~\cite{huang2022language,zhang2023planning}.
+However, this approach limits their ability to extend higher-level or multi-perspective reasoning~\cite{huang2022inner}.
+Research on LLM reasoning indicates that implementing structured thought processes significantly enhances their performance in inference and decision-making~\cite{yu2023towards}.
 These thought structures help LLMs to organize and generate their responses both contextually and hierarchically, as well as logically coherent reason across extended narratives and complex problem spaces.

 Researchers have developed various thought structures for LLMs.
-Compared to the vanilla input-output (IO)~\citep{zhang2024instruct} prompting, where the model directly responds to the prompt, the basic idea of thought structures like Chain-of-Thought (CoT)~\citep{wei2022chain} and Self-consistency with CoT (CoT-SC)~\citep{wang2022self} is to guide the reasoning process by generating a sequential and coherent reasoning framework according to the given task.
-These methods usually involve generating a series of intermediate thought steps for analyzing and solving the initial question, and this is a significant improvement of LLM reasoning as the process becomes transparent and traceable.
+Compared to the vanilla input-output (IO)~\cite{zhang2024instruct} prompting, where the model directly responds to the prompt, the basic idea of thought structures like Chain-of-Thought (CoT)~\cite{wei2022chain} and Self-consistency with CoT (CoT-SC)~\cite{wang2022self} is to guide the reasoning process by generating a sequential and coherent reasoning framework according to the given task.
+These methods usually involve generating a series of intermediate thought steps for analyzing and solving the initial question.
+They significantly improve LLM reasoning performance and the reasoning process transparency.